prebid/prebid.github.io/dev-docs/modules/userId.md

             },
             storage: {
                 type: "cookie",
-                name: "_pubcid",      // create a cookie with this name
+                name: `"_pubcid"`,      // create a cookie with this name
                 expires: 180
             }
         }],
         syncDelay: 5000       // 5 seconds after the first bidRequest()
+    }
+});
+{% endhighlight %}

+3) Publisher supports SharedID and first party domain cookie storage initiated by the server

+{% highlight javascript %}
+pbjs.setConfig({
+    userSync: {
+        userIds: [{
+            name: "pubCommonId",
+            params: {
+                pixelUrl: "/wp-json/pubcid/v1/extend/" //pixelUrl should be specified when the server plugin is used },
+            storage: {
+                type: "cookie",
+                name: `"_pubcid"`,         // create a cookie with this name
+                expires: 365             // expires in 1 years
+            }
+        }]
     }
 });
 {% endhighlight %}